openhab/org.openhab.binding.zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Parameter 9: Time interval input 3 reports.

 Configures time interval for notification reports, flood input 3.
-Configures the time interval between when notification reports for flood input 3.

-0 – 8,640 = 0 – 864 seconds.
-Default value is 2 (20 seconds) which will cause reports to be sent every 20 seconds.
+<p&gtConfigures the time interval between when notification reports for flood input 3.</p&gt <p&gt0 – 8,640 = 0 – 864 seconds.
+Default value is 2 (20 seconds) which will cause reports to be sent every 20 seconds.</p&gt
 Values in the range 0 to 8640 may be set.

 The manufacturer defined default value is ```2```.